Trudeau challenged on oil sands at rowdy Calgary town hall

 A smattering of hecklers shouted throughout the hour-long town hall Tuesday evening, with Mr. Trudeau alternating between ignoring and scolding his challengers.
 At the end, one yelled above the crowd, asking the Prime Minister when he was going to take a question about the oil sands.

-Then, Mr. Trudeau called upon a well-known local protester – the man with the red hat synonymous with support for U.S. President Donald Trump.
+Then, Mr. Trudeau called upon a well-known local protester – the man with the red hat sported by U.S. President Donald Trump during his election campaign.
 The fellow, accusing Mr. Trudeau of being either a “liar” or “confused” about the oil sands, demanded to know whether he supported the Keystone XL pipeline as well as the oil sands industry.

 The crowd, composed mostly of university students, cheered the question.
-The crowd had been largely friendly toward Mr. Trudeau prior to the final question, although one man yelled out a profanity during part of the Prime Minister’s answer.
+The crowd had been largely friendly toward Mr. Trudeau prior to the final question.
+One man yelled out a profanity during part of the Prime Minister’s answer.

 “I have repeatedly said that yes, the responsibility of any Canadian prime minister is to get our resources to market and yes, that includes our oil-sands fossil fuels,” Mr. Trudeau told the crowd of about 2,000 at the University of Calgary.
 “We need to get those to market.
 I’ve also said we need to do that in a responsible, sustainable way.
 You cannot separate what’s good for the environment and what’s good for the economy.”